Synapticplastic/PET/README.md

 ![image](https://github.com/user-attachments/assets/80220561-9b7b-4101-8085-ee257329989a)

-Results are automatically shown at the end, but to view them separately, `view_PET_AI.m` should be used:
+Results are automatically shown at the end, but to view them separately, `view_PET_asymmetry.m` should be used:

-1. One option is to type `view_PET_AI(params)` where `params` is loaded in advance from the output folder's `params_step_5.mat` file.
+1. One option is to type `view_PET_asymmetry(params)` where `params` is loaded in advance from the output folder's `params_step_5.mat` file.
-2. The other option is to copy the viewer file into the output folder, navigate there in Matlab, and type `view_PET_AI()`.
+2. The other option is to copy the viewer file into the output folder, navigate there in Matlab, and type `view_PET_asymmetry()`.

 **NOTE!
 The viewer will demonstrate results in "anatomical" orientation (right is right, left is left).
-The cluster image files (.nii), however, will stay aligned with the original T1w image file.**
+The cluster image files (`cluster_1.nii` etc), however, will stay aligned with the original T1w image file.**

 ### EDITING THE REPORT

 Report is produced as HTML and image files, stored in the `report` folder of the output directory.
 This is more flexible than generating a Microsoft Word document with Matlab directly.
 The HTML file can be subsequently opened with Microsoft Word, edited as needed (e.g., populating with clinical data), and stored as a document file or exported as a PDF.
-Note that thus produced .doc(x) file will not have the images embedded (just linked) - so once the report is finished, it is recommended to save the final version in PDF format.
+Note that thus produced `*.doc(x)` file will not have the images embedded (just linked) - so once the report is finished, it is recommended to save the final version in PDF format.

 ### EXPORTING RESULTS TO DICOM: